-Q-49.
+O-49.
 Can the Plan be amended or terminated?

 Carle has the right to amend the Plan at any time.
 Carle has delegated to its Chief Executive Officer and to its Chief Financial Officer the authority to adopt certain amendments to the Plan.
 No amendment, however, can take away any of your benefits that you have earned under the Plan as of the date of the amendment or cause the Plan's assets to be used for purposes other than paying benefits to participants and beneficiaries or paying the Plan's reasonable administrative expenses.
-Of course, the value of your accounts at any time is affected by trust gains or losses.
+Of course, the value of your accounts at any time is affected by gains or losses.

 Carle also has the right to terminate the Plan at any time.
 However, termination of the Plan will not take away amounts already credited to your individual Plan accounts.
-Benefits under the Plan are not insured by the Pension Benefit Guaranty Corporation if the Plan terminates, because 401(k) plans such as the Plan are not insured by the Pension Benefit Guaranty Corporation, and your Plan benefit is determined solely by the amount in your individual Plan accounts.
+Benefits under the Plan are not insured by the Pension Benefit Guaranty Corporation if the Plan terminates, because 403(b) plans such as the Plan are not insured by the Pension Benefit

+Guaranty Corporation, and your Plan benefit is determined solely by the amount in your individual Plan accounts.

 You will be entitled to 100% of the value of your accounts if you are employed on the date of Plan termination.
 Amounts already forfeited are not subject to restoration if distribution of vested amounts has been made or five consecutive breaks in service have already occurred.
-After any IRS approval of the termination requested by Carle is received, all participants are entitled to receive the full vested value of their accounts.